 For more about slide decks and infographics click here…

 While my main thrust is copywriting, I have over 25 years experience in graphic design, too.
 I can handle most of the projects I write, saving you time and money as a one-stop shop.

 Examples of projects include ebooks, email newsletters, checklists, pdf documents, basic infographics and slide decks.
 I’ve even done a couple of print book layouts with cover design.

 WordPress Website Design

-I’ve developed a handful of WordPress websites (including two of my own), with both design and content.
+I’ve developed a handful of WordPress websites (including three of my own), with both design and content.

 If you’re a small or micro business and want a basic WordPress website that you can take over once completed, let me know.
 I’ve done that for clients who’ve been very happy with the results.

 (See my Portfolio page for samples of both graphic design and website design).